 5) Conditions Surrounding The 2nd Coming

 A couple of days before He was arrested, Jesus had a private conversation with four of His disciples, His inner circle.
-They were Peter and Andrew, and James and John, two pair of brothers.
+They were Peter and Andrew, and James and John, two pairs of brothers.
 The purpose of the conversation was to answer questions they had asked Him about the 2nd Coming and the End of the Age.
 They were confused because according to the prophecy of Daniel 9:24-27 these events were only seven years away, and yet Jesus had just told them the Temple and all the surrounding buildings would be torn down so completely that not one stone would be left standing on another.
 He had told the crowds the same thing on Palm Sunday and said it was going to happen because the nation hadn’t recognized the time of His coming to them (Luke 19:44).

 His response to the disciples’ questions is contained in Matt.
 24-25, Mark 13, and Luke 21.
-Theologians call it the Olivet Discourse because the conversation took place on the Mt. of Olives.
+Theologians call it the Olivet Discourse because the conversation took place on the Mount of Olives.
 For this study, we’ll only summarize it, focusing on the parts that help us identify what the Lord had to say about the conditions surrounding the 2nd Coming.

 In Matthew’s account, the most detailed, Jesus included several specific geographic and time references in His answer.
 He did this so His readers wouldn’t get confused as to who and when He was talking about.
 Having commanded us to understand this passage in Matt.
 24:15, He wanted to make sure we got it right.
 We’ll use these references to get a clear understanding of His target audience and the timing of events.